Abimelech is the Philistine king. It’s a title like Pharaoh in Egypt. There can be lots of them.

 Abimelech has sent Isaac and his family and entourage away because there were so many of them.
 He was afraid of them since power comes with numbers.

-But now, Abimelech comes back and wants to come agree with Isaac because, as he says, he and his people can see plainly that the Lord is with them.
+Now, Abimelech comes back and wants to come into an agreement with Isaac because, as he says, he and his people can see plainly that the Lord is with them.
 They saw God’s blessing in someone else as something to fear and something to benefit from.

 Isaac welcomes him into an agreement, not holding it against him that he sent him away earlier.
 Later in Scripture, we see it’s not God’s intention for His people to enter into covenants with others.

 Why is it that we can at times seem to be repeating our parents’ paths?
 Where does that come from?
 You could say it’s in our genes.
 You could say we learn from our parents consciously and unconsciously and don’t know anything else but to copy them.
 Imitating their choices and reactions is the path of least resistance, you could say, without having to stop and think and make our own choices.
 Their choices can become our reactions.
-You could also say they set us on our course and momentum carries us that way until we do something to take us off course.
+You could also say they set us on our course, and inertia carries us that way until we do something to change course.